joyvchen/joyvchen.github.io/reading.md

 layout: page
 title: Reading
 ---
-These are reads I am currently enjoying or have finished recently.
+These are reads I am currently enjoying or have finished recently that I'd highly recommend.
 Most of the things I like to read are related to tech, brands, startups, business, design, cities, psychology, arts, and culture.

 ## Books